rzy0901/rzy0901.github.io/content/post/ASP.md

 {{% admonition info "info" %}}

-This is a collection of  my notes for SUSTech MA208 "Applied Stochastic Processes", in the spring semester of 2022, based on Professor [Zhang Yiying (张艺赢)](https://sites.google.com/site/yiyingzhang16)'s lectures.
+This is a collection of  my notes for SUSTech MA208 "Applied Stochastic Processes", in the spring semester of 2022, based on Professor [Zhang Yiying (张艺赢)](https://sites.google.com/site/yiyingzhang16)'s lectures and slides.

 {{% /admonition %}}